torosent/peloton-workouts-ai-agent/readme.md

 # Peloton Workouts AI Agent

 This AI agent generates a personalized weekly workout plan using Peloton’s API and GPT-4o.
 The agent will create a plan tailored to your workout history, physical attributes, and fitness goals.
+The agent will also adjust the plan over time according to your workout history and progress.

 ## TODO
-- [ ] Add a durable framework to run at scale.
 - [ ] Add prompt options with categories such as cycling, running, rowing, etc.
 - [ ] Add persistent data store.
 - [ ] Add cron jobs to analyze progress and adjust the plan.
+- [ ] Integrate a robust framework to operate at scale such as Azure Durable Task Scheduler, ensuring every task is executed consistently over time.

 > **Note:** This project is a proof of concept.
 A real AI agent would be able to schedule workouts, but the current APIs do not support this functionality.